COSC-499-W2023/year-long-project-team-21/docs/weekly logs/personal log/Egor_Report.md

 # Egor Bezriadin Personal Weekly Log

-01/08 to 01/14
+01/15 to 01/21

 Username: rogeonee

 ## My Features For This Week

-1. Research frontend part for chat feature
+1. Making ChatList and Chat screens
 2. Take part in team meetings
-3. Review PR's from the last semester

 ## Completed Features For This Week